 Sorbaria sorbifolia 'Sem' Plant Patent #16,336Item #9475 USDA Hardiness Zone: 2 - 11

 AvailabilityAdd to Favorites

-- OverviewLight Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.Average Landscape Size:Reaches 4 to 6 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 4 to 6 ft. tall and wide.

 - History & LoreHistory:The species Sorbaria sorbifolia, commonly called Ural False Spirea, is native to the mountain ranges of eastern Siberia, Manchuria, northern China, Korea, and Japan